 ERU - Equivalent Residential Unit, used as the basis for determining the stormwater service charge to a parcel.
 One ERU is Three thousand one hundred (3,100) square feet of impervious area.
 The number of ERU's attributed to a parcel is determined by dividing the total impervious area (square feet) of the parcel by three thousand one hundred (3,100) and rounding the result to the nearest tenth of an ERU.
-Rounding is down for fractional ERUs 0.05 or less, up for fractions greater than 0.05.
+Rounding is down for fractional ERUs less than 0.05, up for fractions 0.05 and greater.